wjbryant/nozoom.js/README.md

 ## Requirements

-CSS zoom must be supported by the browser for nozoom.js to function properly.
+CSS zoom must be supported by the browser for nozoom.js to prevent zooming.
+The interceptEvents option is automatically disabled if CSS zoom is not supported.

 ## Usage